davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/7-protect-windows-hosts-and-containers.md

 ---
-Title: 6 - Protect Windows Hosts and Containers in Azure
+Title: 7 - Protect Windows Hosts and Containers in Azure
 Description: Prisma Cloud Compute provides a comprehensive set of cecurity capabilities to protect containerized workloads everywhere including Windows hosts and containers
 Author: David Okeyode
 ---
-# Module 6: Protect Windows Hosts and Containers in Azure
+# Module 7: Protect Windows Hosts and Containers in Azure

 In the previous lessons, you implemented some of the Cloud Security Posture Management capabilities of Prisma Cloud.
 From this lesson, we will begin to implement workload protection capabilities particularly in relation to containerized workloads in Azure.
 Here are the tasks that we will be completing in this module:

+> * Switch Docker to Windows Containers
 > * Download and install twistCLI
 > * Scan the vulnerability and compliance of container images using twistCLI
 > * Implement custom compliance scan for container images